bitburner-official/bitburner-src/doc/source/netscript/basicfunctions/formatNumber.rst

     :param number fractionalDigits: Number of digits to show in the fractional part of the decimal number.
     :param number suffixStart: How high a number must be before a suffix will be added.
     :param boolean isInteger: Whether the number represents an integer.
 Integers do not display fractional digits until a suffix is present.

     :returns: Formatted string.

-    Converts a number into a string with ram formatting.
+    Converts a number into a string with formatting.

     The format depends on the Numeric Display settings (all options on the "Numeric Display" options page).